willmorrison1/daRt/README.md

 simple “dplyr” approach to work with the data.
 Here we look at the lowest horizontal layer of each 3D radiative budget array (i.e. Z = 1) rather than all layers (above plot) and plot the smaller dataset.
-This also won’t work if using cesbio simulation shipped from DART.
+This also won’t work if using the cesbio simulation shipped from DART.

 ``` r
 library(dplyr)